0xPolygon/polygon-docs/docs/tools/matic-js/zkevm/message.md

     },
     ```

+    !!!Note

-    Note: If the token is ethereum native then `originTokenNetwork` should be `0`.
+        If the token is ethereum native then `originTokenNetwork` should be `0`.
 If the token is zkEVM native, then `originTokenNetwork` should be `1`.
 Similarly for the `wrappedTokenNetwork`.

 2. Raise a PR 🚀